Ecuador MultiSport Once in a Life Time 8 Days

 Day 15-34ºC / 59-93ºF - Night 12-17ºC / 53-62ºF.

 All prices are based on double-occupancy.
 If you are travelling solo, you will be matched with another participant of your same sex.
-If you prefer to have a single room, please contact EPL prior to your departure to arrange your accommodation at an extra cost.
+If you prefer to have a single room, please contact EPL prior to your departure to arrange your accommodation at an extra cost, it is very important to notice that the hotels listed on the Itinerary description may change according to availability so we do not guarantee you stay there, but we will make sure you will stay in a similar one of the same category.

 Travelling with Ecuador Pure Life you will have the possibility to experience and taste local food and snacks.
 Your guide will help you identify typical food and suggest the best places to enjoy it.
 Some meals are not included in order to give you some flexibility about where, what and with whom to eat.
 You have the option to share these meals with the group, however there is no obligation to do this.
 If you have any allergies or food restrictions, please inform EPL prior to your departure.